 In addition to the direct research project support described above, fellowships for research trainees, such as graduate students, will also be awarded at $10,000 each.
 For these UM-Israel Research Training Fellowships

 , potential trainees should send a current CV and one page of a proposed research plan including: Title, Hypothesis, Goal, Methodologies, Research Plan, and Preliminary Results.
 Agreement from a faculty preceptor at U-M, Technion, or Weizmann, should be provided.
-Applicants may propose travel either to the United States or to Technion or to Weizmann to further their scientific training in biomedicine under the auspices of the University of Michigan-Israel Partnership for Research.
+Applicants may propose travel either to the United States or to Technion or to Weizmann to further their scientific training in biomedicine under the auspices of the University of Michigan-Israel Partnership for Research and Education.

 Proposals will be evaluated by a joint committee comprised of members from the University of Michigan, the Technion, and the Weizmann faculty, with emphasis placed in review on innovation, collaboration, feasibility, track record of accomplishment, and likelihood of achieving success.
 Final funding amounts for each awarded application including split between each site PI will be determined after committee review.
 Awards include expectation to work towards collaboration publications and external support.
 Reports of progress in this regard will be required for recipients of this award.